Usaamakhan/replit-twibbon/CODE_INCONSISTENCIES.md

 - May work in development but fail in production
 - No clear indication that initialization is incomplete
 - Admin operations might fail with confusing errors later
+- No environment check (should only fallback in development)

 **Impact:**
 - Harder to debug configuration issues